mvranic/apl-lambda-layer/README.md

-# apl-lambda-layer
-Dyalog APL binaries needed for run APL lambda function (not executable layer).
+# AWS Dyalog APL binaries Lambda layer
+As there is limit of size of lambda layer, the Dyalog biniaries have be packged to separt one.
+This enables that AWS APL lambda function contains only the APL code, and size of package is small.